platform9/app-controller/README.md

 1. Linux (64 bit)
 2. A kubernetes cluster installed with [knative serving components](https://platform9.com/blog/how-to-set-up-knative-serving-on-kubernetes/)
-3. MySQL Database to link fast-path
+3. MySQL Database to link to fast-path

 ## Configurations
 The configurations for the service are set using `config.yaml`.
 Sample of `config.yaml` is present at [etc/config.yaml](etc/config.yaml)